-This Year’s event day is Saturday October 11th, 2014.
+This Year’s event day is Saturday, October 14th, 2023.
 On average, over 4,000 volunteers fan out into the community every year often working side-by-side with the homeowners to make a difference…to raise their standard of living and bring pride back to them and their neighborhood.
-Volunteers, including over 400 skilled union plumbers, pipe fitters, electricians and glazers, corporate and church teams, and others from across the metropolitan area contribute hundreds of man-hours helping to restore and renovate more than 500 homes every year.
+Volunteers from businesses, churches, plumbers, electricians, and others from across the metropolitan area contribute hundreds of man-hours helping to restore and renovate approximately 300 homes every year.
 Exhausted yet exhilarated by the results of helping neighbors in need, everyone realizes the tangible impact that has been made.

 The need is great; the emotional team-building and personal rewards are enormous.
 Why not help us make an even greater impact?